Skip to content

 A story is the topic — typically a component, slice, or screen.
 It declares what's being demonstrated, the shared fixtures across its variants, decorators, args, play, and metadata.
 A story without variants is a degenerate case.

-(rf/reg-story :story.auth.login-form
+(story/reg-story :story.auth.login-form

 {:doc "The login form component."

-:decorators [[centered-layout]
+:decorators [[:centered-layout]

-[theme :light]]
+[:theme :light]]

 :args {:placeholder "you@example.com"